Jennifer O. Reynolds, M.A. & Nora Hickey, D.V.M.

 • Minimum tank size is a 5-gallon aquarium

-Read our “Bettas for Beginners” Article
+Click here to read our “Betta Care for Beginners” Article

 ancistrus bristle nose catfish bristlenose best starter fish easy fish